max-mapper/blog/posts/hd-live-streaming-cats.md

 ## Version one

 The first version was using some motion detection software called `motion-mmal`.
 It worked but the framerate was less than 1FPS, which isn't very good at all compared to the camera modules max resolution of 1920x1080 at 30FPS.
 I captured 3 cats helping themselves to my catnip, but the quality left me wanting more.
+I also found out there is a family of 3 opossum living in the large bush in my yard, and that there is a very, very [fat raccoon](media/fatraccoon.png) that frequently visits.

 ![fat cat](media/fatcat.png)